 - Cigarette smoke has been linked to skin aging, psoriasis, acne, eczema, and skin cancer.

 - Ultraviolet radiation (UV rays) from excess sun exposure and tanning beds can lead to skin aging, wrinkles, and some types of skin cancer.
-Learn how to get the right type of sun exposure while protecting from cancer here.

 How to Protect the Skin from Environmental Toxins (9):